AndritaLucianGabriel/BankingApp/README.md

  Service class that checks all the providers' information to match the specific template and reduce the chance to insert faulty data.
 ## **MainClasses**
 #### *1. Bank*
- The class stores details like the bank's name and location and uses two maps to store the information regarding it's clients, their bank accounts and loans.
+ The class stores details like the bank's name and location and uses two maps to store the information regarding its clients, their bank accounts and loans.
    1. normalizeBankIndex(Client client)
        > Helps the bank with the correct indexing of the bank accounts of a given client in its storage by normalizing it in relation to the others.
    2. normalizeBankIndex()